 OCR has publicly stated that it would not accept an assessment based on the original OCR Audit Protocol, which addressed each of the Security Rule’s standards and implementation specifications, as a valid risk assessment as required under the Rule.
-Further, an analysis of NIST SP 800-66 indicates that the Security Rule’s standards and implementation specifications do not map to many of the controls specified in NIST SP 800-53 for the low-level control baseline, which indicates that HIPAA itself does not address all reasonably anticipated threats as required by the Rule.
+Further, an analysis of NIST SP 800-66’s mappings to NIST SP 800-53 indicates that the Security Rule’s standards and implementation specifications do not map to many of the controls in the baseline, which indicates that the Rule’s standards and implementation specifications do not address all reasonably anticipated threats as required by the Rule.

 The position that simply focusing on the HIPAA standards and implementation specifications will not yield a valid risk analysis also appears to be supported by HHS, which states in their Guidance on Risk Analysis Requirements under the HIPAA Security Rule that “Conducting a risk analysis is the first step in identifying and implementing safeguards that comply with and carry out the standards and implementation specifications in the Security Rule.”
 Implementing the standards and specifications will not ensure compliance with the risk analysis requirement; but a risk analysis will help ensure compliance with the standards and implementation specifications.